kuldeep-in/ConsoleAppRepo/README.md

 -	use cases where you can use functions.
 -	Then we will dive into technical bit, where we will talk about function triggers, input and output bindings.
 -	We will see, how we can configure the functions.
--	At the end of the session we will talk about the Azure Logic apps.
+-	At the end we will talk about the Azure Logic apps.

 ## What is Serverless
--	Lets first understand what is serverless model.
+Lets first understand what is serverless model.
 -	When I say serverless means, you don’t need to worry about provisioning and managing servers.
 You don’t need to think of how much resources your service will consume.
 -	Serverless is full abstraction of servers, where your developers can simply focus on their code without worrying about infrastructure.
 -	Instant -event driven scalability.
     - Serverless applications, can react to the events and triggers associated with them.
 They can be scaled when you need more processing.
 -	Pay-as you go.
     - As you are not provisioning any servers or infrastructure, so the billing is calculated on the number times you will call your application or how long your application was running and how much memory was used.

 ## What are the benefits:
 Some of the benefits of using serverless computing model are.